 How to Create Your Own Currency Strength Meter

 If you are unable to trust the currency strength meters in the industry, you can create your own currency strength meter.
 All currency strength meters calculate price changes within a given time frame and use them to determine the strongest and weakest pairs of currencies.
-You can add to your currency strength meter more formula and weighting.
+You can add to your currency strength meter more formulas and weighting.

 The simplest currency strength meter, however, does not require any complicated algorithms and formulae.